 Sometimes the location seems like a bad choice, but then again there must be an advantage.
 Maybe the location is amazingly logistically, so the retailer can keep prices lower?
-Or is the neighbourhood quickly evolving?
+Or is the neighborhood quickly evolving?

 Picking the retail location is crucial for success, but don’t be scared.
 After all, all you need to do is choose several possible locations and compare these.
 Don’t look for an utterly perfect location for anybody, look for the best spot for your business.

-Just fill it for each location, or add pros and cons to each option, using the questions as mind map.
+Just fill it for each location, or add pros and cons to each option, using the questions as a mind map.